-We are writing to inform you of a data security incident that may have exposed your sensitive personal information.
+Creative Capital Management Investments, LLC ("CCMI") provides financial planning and wealth management services to clients throughout the United States.
+We are writing to inform you of a data security incident that may have exposed your personal information.
+CCMI retained your personal information for legitimate business purposes related to services provided to one of CCMI's clients who identified you as a trustee, executor, beneficiary, spouse, and/or dependent.
 We take the security of your personal information very seriously and want to provide you with information and resources you can use to protect your information.